aryajh-a/Simple-calculator/README.md

 # Simple-calculator
-A simple calculator using Python Tkinter where user can perform sum, division, multiplication, percentage  and subtraction operation.
+A simple calculator with user-friendly colourful interface using Python Tkinter where user can perform sum, division, multiplication, percentage and subtraction operations easily.